 These chocolate chip wheat germ cookies will enter Holly’s Hall of Fame “Best Chocolate Chip Cookies” recipe collection.
 And it will be cherished among my people.

-More Chocolate Chip Cookies Recipes
+Other Chocolate Chip Cookies Recipes I Like

 - The Best Toffee Chocolate Chip Cookies